ArchiveTeam/grab-site/README.md

 	Skipped URLs are logged to `DIR/skipped_max_content_length`.
 Can be changed during the crawl by editing the `DIR/max_content_length` file.

+*	`--no-dupespotter`: Disable dupespotter, a plugin that skips the extraction of links from pages that look like duplicates of earlier pages.
+Disable this for sites that are directory listings, because they frequently trigger false positives.

 *	`--concurrency=N`: Use `N` connections to fetch in parallel (default: 2).
 	Can be changed during the crawl by editing the `DIR/concurrency` file.